mainland/radioml2016/README.md

 Once in the container, the dataset can be generated with the command `python generate_RML2016.10a.py`.

+## New data generation script

+The `generate.py` script generates synthetic data using the RadioML 2016 approach with teh following modifications:

+ * A much larger prefix of each freshly-created channel is skipped.
+The channel transients are longer than the original RadioML code assumed, which resulted in some samples that did not contain signal.
+ * The samples per symbol and excess bandwidth parameters can be varied with the `--sps` and `--ebw` flags, respectively.
+ * A corrected AM-SSB modulator is used.
+ * Samples are written directly to an HDF5 file.

 ## References

 See also Chad Spooner's commentary on the dataset[^1][^2][^3].